zeroluck/docs/sources/articles/gluu-server-ce.md

 ## What's included in CE?

-Currently CE includes the following components:
+When you deploy CE, you have the option to include the following components:

 * **CAS** is an enterprise Single Sign-On solution for web services.
 CAS should only be used to connect legacy applications.
 OpenID Connect and SAML are preferred for new application integrations.
 * **Shibboleth** one of the most dependable and heavily tested open source SAML single sign-on servers available.
 Shibboleth is used in production environments at more than 5,000 organization’s worldwide.